IBM-Cloud/ansible-collection-ibm/docs/ibm_ob_monitoring.rst

     Add this option to connect to your Sysdig service instance through the private service endpoint

+  instance_id (True, str, None)
+    (Required for new resource) ID of the Sysdig service instance to latch

   id (False, str, None)
     (Required when updating or destroying existing resource) IBM Cloud Resource ID.